8. Statements¶

 A compile-time error occurs if the type of an expression is not array, string, or iterable type.

-loop starts with the evaluation of expression
+The execution of a for-of loop starts with the evaluation of expression.

 If the evaluation is successful, then the resultant expression is used for

-loop iterations (execution of the statement
+loop iterations (execution of the statement).
+On each iteration,

 forVariable is set to successive elements of the array, string, or